 Data Access

-Data access to the TRIP is limited to analysts and researchers following approval from data contributors and the WSIRB.
+Data access to the TRIP is limited to analysts and researchers following approval from data partners and the WSIRB.
+No identifiable data will be shared.
+More information will be covered in the People Roles: TRIP Personnel section below.